This may come as a shock to your system. But trust me on this one. Your most valuable asset is not your content. It’s not your expertise.

 What would happen if Facebook suddenly releases a new algorithm and your posts aren’t seen anymore?
 What would happen if you can no longer be part of a Pinterest group board?
 What if Google inexplicably changes the rules (which they can do as a virtual monopoly) and you no longer get organic traffic?
 So you’re making money from your YouTube channel.
 Fantastic 🙂 What would happen if YouTube suspends your account 🙁

-Simply look at YouTube, Pinterest, Instagram, Twitter, Reddit, Facebook and any other social network and you’ll see how quickly they are changing.
+Simply look at YouTube, Pinterest, Instagram, Twitter, Reddit, Facebook, Medium and any other social network and you’ll see how quickly they are changing.
 Facebook organic reach is in the tanker.
-Brand and digital marketers who put all their social eggs in the organic Facebook basket are being hit incredibly hard.
+Brand and electronic marketers who put all their social eggs in the organic Facebook basket are being hit incredibly hard.
 This won’t happen with email because with email you are able to build your own plan, strategy and integrated platform that inspires, attracts, engages and nurtures your ideal customers

 RECOMMENDED FOR YOU 🙂

-Check out our super helpful article: [Uncovered]: How to Supercharge Your Email Marketing in 8 Easy Ways
+Check out our super helpful article on electronic marketing: [Uncovered]: How to Supercharge Your Email Marketing in 8 Easy Ways

 #2.
 Email enables you to build trust with your audience.

 When someone signs up for your email list, it’s a sign of trust and interest in your brand.
 They’re intrigued by the content they’ve seen so far, and they want to learn more about how you think and the solutions you offer.
 Even if they aren’t ready to buy immediately, they’re thinking about it.